veeto

 • Expands basic needs services at California public colleges to include comprehensive childcare support and resources.

-• Requires campus financial aid offices to provide student parents with information about childcare and financial aid options.
+• Mandates financial aid offices to provide information about childcare options and special grants for student parents.

 Summary

-Senator Reyes proposes expanding support services for student parents across California's public higher education systems through comprehensive amendments to campus Basic Needs Centers and financial aid processes.
-The legislation requires California State University and Community College campuses, while requesting University of California participation, to incorporate childcare assistance into their existing basic needs frameworks.
+Senator Reyes proposes expanding childcare support services across California's public higher education system through modifications to basic needs programs and financial aid resources.
+The legislation requires California State University and California Community College campuses, while requesting University of California participation, to incorporate childcare assistance into their existing basic needs frameworks.

 Key Dates